ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 [^9]: The reason I merely talk about "possibility" is that Hirsch is giving an argument schema, and I provide counterexamples to Hirsch’s argument schema.
 By doing so, I do not show that any argument instance that fits the schema will have a false conclusion.
 All I show is the schema being invalid.
 [^10]: This question also aply to $A_{2}$.
 But since the problem is symmetric, I will only focus on $A_{1}$ here.
 [^11]: This is a point I anticipate Hirsch to accept, because a table is not a set.
+[^12]: It might be uncharitable to Warren, however, to take him to be proposing a purely behavioral account.
+As in note 79, Warren admits that high-order disposition is implicit in his discussion of composite disposition.
+And I cannot see how high-order disposition can be defined only in terms of behavior.
+And it seems hard to say a complex disposition can be split into simpler parts without introspection.
+However, if we take Warren to depart from the original formulation of dispositionalism and introduce something mental, then it can no longer support interpretive charity, since we can only interpret behavior.